-- €60,000 for major investment, which includes major infrastructural works;

-- €20,000 for smaller scale investments;

-- €10,000 for events
+- €20,000 for restorations; - €10,000 for research, documentation and publications

 At application stage, the applicant should clearly identify what type of investment is being proposed.

 In the case of oversubscription of the call, the MAGF reserves the right to allocate additional funds to this measure following approval by the Managing Authority and ARPA.